PreciousChicken/blog/content/posts/tiddlywiki5-raspberry-pi-guide.md

  git clone --depth 1 https://github.com/sukima/vim-tiddlywiki ~/.config/nvim/pack/sukima/start/vim-tiddlywiki
 ```

-If you are using original Vim rather than Neovim, then the path above will need amending as Vim does not use the *.config* directory (or use a plugin manager).
+If you are using original Vim rather than Neovim, then the path above will need amending as Vim does not use the *.config* directory.
+Or simply use a plugin manager.

 This plugin not only means that the tiddler format is recognised, but also allows you to create new tiddlers with the right metadata in place and jump to the other tiddlers using CamelCase links.